MarkZH/Genetic_Chess/README.md

 4. `bin/release/genetic_chess -genepool gene_pool_config_example.txt`
     * If compiling with Visual Studio, look in x86\Release or x64\Release for the compiled program.
-5. About once a day, pause the gene pool with `Ctrl-C` and run `analysis/run_all_plots.sh pool.txt` to generate plots and other data showing the evolution and behavior of the specimens.
+5. About once a day, pause the gene pool with `Ctrl-Z` (Linux) or `Ctrl-Break` (on Windows) and run `analysis/run_all_plots.sh pool.txt 1` to generate plots and other data showing the evolution and behavior of the specimens.
    * This script requires the program `octave` to run.